TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

 .. _read-flexforms-php:

-How to Read and Write FlexForms From PHP
+How to Read and Write Flexforms From PHP
 ----------------------------------------

-Some situation make it necessary to access FlexForms via PHP.
-The following APIs are available to work with FlexForms from within PHP:
+Some situation make it necessary to access Flexforms via PHP.
+The following APIs are available to work with Flexforms from within PHP:

-In order to convert a FlexForm to a PHP array, the :php:`xml2array` method can be used:
+In order to convert a Flexform to a PHP array, the :php:`xml2array` method can be used:

 .. code-block:: php